isomerpages/imsilver/_stay-healthy-go-digital/0-overview.md

 Visit our <a href="https://www.imda.gov.sg/for-community/digital-readiness/Digital-Access" target="_blank">Digital Access Programme</a> to find out more about how you can support the digital needs of low-income households and individuals, including seniors.<br><br>
 Organisations interested to contribute to the cause can contact the Community Chest at ncss_comchest@ncss.gov.sg or at 1800 210 2600.<br><br>
-Visit the fundraising webpage for the Digital Access Programme at go.gov.sg/SupportDigitalAccess to donate online, or scan the QR code below.<br>
+Visit the fundraising webpage for the Digital Access Programme at <a href="go.gov.sg/SupportDigitalAccess" target="_blank">go.gov.sg/SupportDigitalAccess</a> to donate online, or scan the QR code below.<br>
 <img src="../images/seniors-go-digital/Fundraising_QR_Code.png">
 (Tax deductions applicable for donations above $10)<br><br>
 Be sure to also visit IMDA's <a href="https://www.imda.gov.sg/for-community/Seniors-Go-Digital" target="_blank">Seniors Go Digital page</a> to find out more on how seniors can take their next step in going digital!
 Watch this space for more exciting activities coming your way!